-Executive compensation must be approved by a shareholders' meeting or by the compensation committee (see question 3).
+Executive compensation must be approved by a shareholders' meeting or by the compensation committee.
 Therefore, if any change of compensation, including 'cashing-out' exceeds the scope of the approval, that change cannot be put into effect.

-42 Are there adverse tax consequences for the employer or the executive relating to benefits or payments provided pursuant to a change in control?
+Are there adverse tax consequences for the employer or the executive relating to benefits or payments provided pursuant to a change in control?

-For employers, if benefits or payments provided pursuant to a change in control fail to satisfy the requirements under the Corporate Tax Code (see question 28), such benefits or payments will not be deductible.
-For executives, in order to receive favourable tax treatment, benefits or payments provided pursuant to a change in control must follow the requirements in accordance with the Income Tax Act (see question 36); otherwise, the entire amount of such benefits or payments will be treated as taxable income.
+For employers, if benefits or payments provided pursuant to a change in control fail to satisfy the requirements under the Corporate Tax Code, such benefits or payments will not be deductible.
+For executives, in order to receive favourable tax treatment, benefits or payments provided pursuant to a change in control must follow the requirements in accordance with the Income Tax Act; otherwise, the entire amount of such benefits or payments will be treated as taxable income.